tonethar/IGME-110-Fall-2025/exercises/github-pages-site.md

 ## III.
 HTML "Throw you in the deep end"!

 - See Slides in myCourses content section
-- We'll quickly review the most impoort concepts!
+- We'll quickly review the most important concepts!

 ---